jusbrasil/careers/php-fullstack/README.md

 On a daily basis, you'll be helping the team to thrive, implementing new features, reviewing Pull requests and being part of planning meetings to discuss priorities and tackle on things that might get in our way.

  ### Basic Requirements
- - You have at least 5 years of experience with hands on PHP Software Development
- - You're experienced with MVC PHP frameworks (Laravel, CakePHP, etc)
  - You're experienced with creating and consuming APIs
  - You're experienced with advanced javascript
- - You're experienced with another programming language (e.g. Python, NodeJS, Go)
+ - You're experienced with at least one of these programming languages: ReactJS, PHP, Python, NodeJS
- - You're familiar with PSRs and Composer
  - English content should be no problem for you to master (Bonus if you're an English Speaker)
  - You test your code

  ### Extra bonus if you
- - You’re experienced with ReactJS, Relay and GraphQL
+ - You’re experienced with Relay and GraphQL
  - You're experienced with cloud computing
  - Are involved with the tech community
  - Have open-source experience